 The Santa Rosa Plain GSA was formed in June 2017 through a Joint Powers Agreement entered into by the SCWA, City of Cotati, City of Rohnert Park, City of Santa Rosa, City of Sebastopol, Town of Windsor, County of Sonoma, Gold Ridge Resource Conservation District, Sonoma Resource Conservation District, Branger Mutual Water Company, California American Water, Willowside Mutual Water Company, and Penngrove Water Company, and covers the entire subbasin.
 The Santa Rosa Plain GSA is governed by a nine-member Board of Directors, which includes a position held by SCWA.
 The Board of Directors is advised by an Advisory Committee that includes eighteen members appointed by the Board of Directors, representing various stakeholders.
-The GSP for the Santa Rosa Plain subbasin is currently under preparation and is anticipated to be complete and submitted to DWR by the statutory deadline of 31 January 2022.
-As of December 2020, initial drafts of sections describing the plan area and portions of the basin setting have been prepared and are available for public review on the Santa Rosa Plain GSA website: https://santarosaplaingroundwater.org/.
+The GSP for the Santa Rosa Plain Subbasin was approved by DWR on January 26, 2023.
+The plan is available on the Santa Rosa Plain GSA website: https://santarosaplaingroundwater.org/.